mobdev007/hello-world/README.md

 I made a lots of simple basic learning app
 But is that enough to get the knowledge
 I say not sufficient.

+Finally I have known about commiting a file pull request and merge.